oracle-livelabs/developer/extend-oda-with-oci-ai-services/setup/setup.md

 ## Introduction

-For the Digital Assistant to advantage of the additional AI services available within the OCI environment, it is necessary to  grant the Digital Assistant itself access to the various AI Services APIs and REST endpoints.
+For the Digital Assistant to take advantage of the additional AI services available within the OCI environment, it is necessary to  grant the Digital Assistant itself access to the various AI Services APIs and REST endpoints.
 This is achieved by applying the appropriate security policy within your OCI Tenancy.

 While the OCI AI services have SDKs for a number of different languages, including Java, Python, JavaScript, .Net etc. the easiest way to integrate these services into an ODA conversation is via their REST Service APIs.
 By utilising the REST connector capability in ODA, the additional AI processing available within the AI services can be easily incorporated into the conversation flow.
 Thus adding additional functionality to the sophisticated Natural Language Processing (NLP) inherent within the Digital Assistant.